Dataway¶

 max_http_body_bytes

-If there is a request that is too large during runtime, it is reflected in both metrics and logs:
+If too large requests appear during runtime, they will be reflected in both metrics and logs:

 dataway_http_too_large_dropped_total

-exposes the number of discarded large requests - Search the Dataway logs with
+exposes the number of dropped large requests - Search Dataway logs

 cat log | grep 'drop too large request'

-.
-The logs will output the details of the HTTP request Header, which is helpful for further understanding the client situation
+, which will output the HTTP request Header details to further understand the client situation

 Warning

 In the disk cache module, there is also a maximum data block write limit (default 64MB).
-If you increase the maximum request body configuration, you should also adjust this configuration accordingly (ENV_DISKCACHE_MAX_DATA_SIZE
+If the maximum request body configuration is increased, this configuration should also be adjusted accordingly ( ENV_DISKCACHE_MAX_DATA_SIZE

 ), to ensure that large requests can be correctly written to the disk cache.